NCAR/dart-developers-guide/src/index.md

 Things we do have:

 -   standups
--   issue tracking via Github
+-   issue tracking via GitHub
--   code review via pull requests on Github
+-   code review via pull requests on GitHub
 -   this many lines of code:

 ![lines-of-code](./images/cloc.png)